 - a.
 Mechanical Restraint refers to the use of devices to restrict an individuals' free movement. - b.
 Mechanical restraints include handcuffs, transportation belts, martin chains, shackles, institutional shields, soft-leather restraints, and tubes.
 The use of mechanical restraints is strictly regulated in the following PMIs: - (1) PMI 3-1-006 Handcuffs/Transportation Belts/Shackles - (2) PMI 3-1-048 Room Extraction, Use of Institutional Shield, and Property Removals.
 Institutional protective shields are only authorized for use by staff who have been trained and are authorized to use the shields. - (3) PMI 3-2-110 Soft-Leather Restraints/Tubes and Martin Chain Status.
 The use of soft-leather restraints, tubes, or martin chains is an extreme measure where a youth is a serious and immediate physical danger to him/herself or others. - c.
-Only department authorized and issued equipment shall be used. - 4.
-Chemical Oleoresin capsicum (OC) spray
+Only department authorized and issued equipment shall be used.

+4. Chemical - Oleoresin capsicum (OC) spray

-Please refer to PMI 3-1-056 for specifics on the training, authorization, discharge, and decontamination requirements for the use of OC spray.
+OC spray shall only be used when there is an imminent threat to the youth's safety and/or the safety of the officer or others and only when de-escalation efforts have been unsuccessful or are not reasonably possible.
+Please refer to PMI 3-1-056 for specifics on the training, authorization, discharge, and decontamination requirements for the use of

+OC spray.